J-am-ack/Interested-self-designs/README.md

 # Interested-self-designs
-insterests and some creative ideas
+interests and some creative ideas